mozilla/data-docs/src/concepts/segments.md

-*Regular users v1* is defined as clients who browsed >=5 URIs on at least _one_ of the previous 6 days, and browsed >=5 URIs on _at least two_ days in each of the three weeks before that.
+*Regular users v1* is defined as clients who browsed >=5 URIs on at least _at least eight_ of the previous 27 days.
 Observationally, on any given day this segment seems to contain a large fraction of our users and has exceptionally high retention.

 *New/irregular users v1* is defined as
-clients who did not browse >=5 URIs on any of the previous 6 days, and browsed >=5 URIs on _less than two_ days in each of the three weeks before that.
+clients who browsed >=5 URIs on _none_ of the previous 27 days.
-This is a smaller segment of our users and has low retention (though "activation" is likely a more relevant word than "retention" for many of these clients).
+This is a small segment of our daily users and has low retention (though "activation" is likely a more relevant word than "retention" for many of these clients).

-*Semi-regular users v1* contains the other clients.
+*Semi-regular users v1* is defined as clients who browsed >=5 URIs on _between one and seven_ of the previous 27 days, i.e. it contains users who do not fit the other two segments at this time.
-This seems to be a smaller segment of our users, and has relatively high retention.
+This seems to be a small segment of our daily users, and has moderate retention.
+We do not yet know what proportion of users in this segment stay in this segment for an extended period, and what proportion are in transition between other segments.

 ## Obsolete segments